 2. Remote Locations

 Once you have arrived at your safari lodge or camp, you are miles and miles away from cities – which means camps need to fend for themselves.
-Every grain of rice you eat, bottle of beer you drink, drop of soap you use, mattress you sleep on, and fan that keeps you cool was hauled across thousands of kilometres of poor roads and taken on ferries across rivers.
+Every grain of rice you eat, a bottle of beer you drink, a drop of soap you use, the mattress you sleep on, and the fan that keeps you cool was hauled across thousands of kilometres of poor roads and taken on ferries across rivers.
 Generally, you can fly to a camp in about two hours, but it can take two days to drive supplies there – and flying it in is even more expensive!

 There is simply no opportunity to just nip out to the store – the nearest shop might be over 200 kilometres (124 miles) away along a little-used road.
-Keeping a safari lodge up and running takes extremely careful logistical planning, because they are so isolated.
+Keeping a safari lodge up and running takes extremely careful logistical planning because they are so isolated.
 This makes their operational costs very high and what makes African safaris so expensive.

 3. Staff to Guest Ratios

 Then there is the element that can make or break your holiday: the staff.
-Staff to guest ratios at many safari camps can run at 5-to-1 or higher.
+Staff-to-guest ratios at many safari camps can run at 5-to-1 or higher.
 At high-end hotels in first-world countries, you may not encounter staff beyond a bellhop, concierge, possibly a maid and maybe a barman or waiter – and they all leave at the end of the day to return home.

 In Africa, most staff live on the safari lodge’s premises, which means all their meals, laundry, accommodation, uniforms, toiletries, entertainment, transport, and medical attention must be provided.
 In addition, many camps offer services like private butlers, babysitters, private guides, birding experts and complimentary laundry, which means additional staff.
 With more lodges now starting kitchen gardens to supply the chef with just-picked ingredients, gardeners also have to be employed.
 And this is before we consider ‘behind the scenes’ staff like builders and maintenance men to ensure the generators and solar panels keep working, anti-poaching units and housekeeping!

-It takes a big team of staff to maintain a safari lodge or camp – guest-facing managers, butlers or camp hosts, housekeeping, your highly trained and skilled wildlife guides, a maintenance crew who works to ensure the camp’s looked after (bulbs changed, boardwalks mended, etc.) as well as mechanics who service the specialised 4x4 vehicles to ensure they all run properly for your game drive.
+It takes a big team of staff to maintain a safari lodge or camp – guest-facing managers, butlers or camp hosts, housekeeping, your highly trained and skilled wildlife guides, a maintenance crew who works to ensure the camp’s looked after (bulbs changed, boardwalks mended, etc.) as well as mechanics who service the specialised 4×4 vehicles to ensure they all run properly for your game drive.
 Not to mention the kitchen crew preparing your meals!

 4. National Park Fees & Conservation Levies

 Visitors to any national park, game reserve and conservancy in Africa must pay a conservation fee for every day spent inside these areas.
-This is how the extensive management of these protected areas are financed.
+This is how the extensive management of these protected areas is financed.

-Conservation fees are worked into the cost of your safari and gets transferred to national parks and private or indigenous landowners.
+Conservation fees are worked into the cost of your safari and get transferred to national parks and private or indigenous landowners.
 By paying these tariffs you directly finance wildlife conservation and give local communities a tangible incentive to help protect Africa’s magical ecosystems.
 On the face of it, these fees can be what makes African safaris so expensive when you receive cost estimates.

 Most safari lodges and camps came into existence for the purpose of land and wildlife conservation, especially in private game reserves and conservancies.
 Preserving the land and wildlife takes time, effort, money and manpower – e.g., anti-poaching units.
 To help preserve the ecosystems and wildlife, your stay contributes largely towards conservation programs and community upliftment initiatives.

-In most safari destinations, your travel spend at a lodge or camp provides much needed employment to local communities, reducing the need or desire for poaching.
+In most safari destinations, your travel spend at a lodge or camp provides much-needed employment to local communities, reducing the need or desire for poaching.